Roxanne Dryden-Edwards, MD

 Panic disorder and phobias are sometimes treated with drugs in a medication class known as benzodiazepines.
 This class of medications causes relaxation but is used less often these days to treat anxiety due to the possibility of addiction, increasing need for higher doses, and overdose.
 The risk of overdose is especially heightened if taken when alcohol is also being consumed.
 Examples of medications from that group include diazepam (Valium), alprazolam (Xanax), lorazepam (Ativan), and clonazepam (Klonopin).

 As anything that is ingested carries the risk of possible side effects, it is important to work closely with a doctor to decide whether medication is appropriate, and if so, which medication would be best.
 Further, the treating doctor will likely closely monitor for the possibility of side effects that can vary from the minor to the severe and in rare cases may even be life-threatening.

 Agoraphobia - Treatments Question: How do you treat or manage your agoraphobia?
 Do you take medication?

-Agoraphobia - Experiences Question: Please share your experiences of agoraphobia.
+Agoraphobia - Experience Question: Please share your agoraphobia experiences.